dmwm/wmcoredb/README.md

                        --output=$WMA_CONFIG_DIR/config.py \
 ```

-which internally parses the command line arguments into `parameters` and modifies the standard [WMAgentConfig.py](https://github.com/dmwm/WMCore/blob/master/etc/WMAgentConfig.py), saving it out as the new WMAgent configuration file, with something like:
+which internally parses the command line arguments into `parameters` and modifies the standardWMAgentConfig.py](https://github.com/dmwm/WMCore/blob/master/etc/WMAgentConfig.py), saving it out as the new WMAgent configuration file, with something like:
 ```
     cfg = modifyConfiguration(cfg, **parameters)
     saveConfiguration(cfg, outputFile)